Roopaish/Flutter-RoadMap/README.md

 Click continue, Now inside android/build.gradle, add lines as provided.
 Again in android/app/build.gradle, add the lines provided.

+> Scroll a bit for the fix of the error that might occur with android

 > For [Web](https://firebase.flutter.dev/docs/installation/web):

 Add a web app.
 Choose config and Copy the given script and go to web/index.html.
 Paste the code inside body tag before any other script, then initialize firebase using this command `firebase.initializeApp(firebaseConfig);`.
 Wrap this code with script tag.